cvmfs/doc-cvmfs/cpt-repo.rst

-For this reason, applications that frequently install files into a repository and delete older ones - for example the output from nightly software builds - might quickly fill up the repository’s backend storage.
+For this reason, applications that frequently install files into a repository and delete older ones - for example the output from nightly software builds - might quickly fill up the repository's backend storage.
 Furthermore these applications might actually never make use of the aforementioned long-term revision preservation rendering most of the stored objects “garbage”.